cr0hn/ja-shortener/README.md

 ## License

 This project is licensed under the Functionary Source License (FSL).
 See the [LICENSE](LICENSE) file for details.

+## Commercial License

+For commercial use or if you need a commercial license, please contact me at cr0hn<at>cr0hn.com.

 ## Author